tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/并发管理/并发概述_intl_en.md

 ## Use Cases

-By using reserved quota and provisioned concurrency together, you can flexibly allocate resources among multiple functions and warm up functions as needed.
+By using maximum dedicated quota and provisioned concurrency together, you can flexibly allocate resources among multiple functions and warm up functions as needed.

 ### Shared quota